TL;DR

 Benefits of quality management

-- Regulatory compliance: A good QMS helps ensure you meet industry and legal standards.
+A good QMS helps ensure you meet industry and legal standards.
+In regulated industries like healthcare, finance, and government software, compliance isn’t optional—it’s a prerequisite for operating.

 As W. Edwards Deming put it: “Quality is everyone’s responsibility.”